Community Disaster Loans (97.030)

 Credentials/Documentation

-The loan application is developed from financial information contained in the local government's published financial reports and current annual operating budget.
-Loan awards will be determined in accordance with OMB Circulars No. A-102 and No. A-87 for State and local governments.
-Awards made to Institutions of Higher Education, Hospitals and Other Non-Profit Organizations will be required to follow the requirements of OMB Circulars No. A-110 and No. A-21.
+The CDL application is developed from financial information contained in the local government's published financial reports and current annual operating budget.
+Loan awards will be determined in accordance with 2 C.F.R.
+Part 200 and 44 C.F.R.
+Part 206, Subpart K.

-The State Governor makes a request for a Presidential declaration of a major disaster through the FEMA Regional Director.
-Requests for assistance must be made by the Governor in accordance with FEMA Disaster Assistance Regulations, 44 CFR 206.36.
+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+An environmental impact assessment is required for this listing.
 This program is eligible for coverage under E.O.
 12372, "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or officials designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.
+Preapplication coordination is required.

 Application Procedure

-Upon declaration of a major disaster, application for a Community Disaster Loan is made through the Governor's Authorized Representative to the Regional Director of FEMA.
-The Associate Director of the Response and Recovery Directorate approves or disapproves the loan.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Upon declaration of a major disaster, an application for a Community Disaster Loan is made through the Governor's Authorized Representative to the FEMA Regional Administrator in accordance with 44 C.F.R. ?206.364.
+The Assistant Administrator for the Recovery Directorate or designee approves or disapproves the loan.
 The Designated Loan Officer will execute a Promissory Note with the applicant.
-The promissory note must be co-signed by the State, or if the State cannot legally co-sign the note, the local government must pledge collateral security.
+The Promissory Note must be co-signed by the state, or if the state cannot legally co-sign the note, the local government must pledge collateral security.

 Award Procedure